contagon/handbook/handbook/13-sunday-school.md

 The bishop calls and sets apart a Melchizedek Priesthood holder to be the ward Sunday School president.
 They discuss whether counselors should be called.
 If counselors are needed, and if there are enough men to serve in these positions, the Sunday School president may recommend one or two counselors.
 If the bishopric approves, a member of the bishopric calls them.

-A member of the bishopric presents Sunday School presidency members in sacrament meeting for a sustaining vote of ward members.
+A member of the bishopric presents Sunday School presidency members in sacrament meeting for sustaining by ward members.
 A member of the bishopric also sets them apart.

-[[AO]]In a large ward, the bishopric may call and set apart a man to be the Sunday School secretary.
+[[AO]] In a large ward, the bishopric may call and set apart a man to be the Sunday School secretary.
 The Sunday School president may recommend whom to call.
-The secretary can help the presidency keep track of assignments or attendance, if desired.
+The secretary can help the presidency keep track of assignments or attendance if desired.

 #### 13.2.2.2 Responsibilities